 - Use a cookie cutter to cut out the crackers into desired shapes.

 - Prick each cracker 4 or 5 times on the top with the tines of a fork.

-- Place the crackers on lined baking tray and repeat the steps number 7, 8, 9 and 10.
+- Place the crackers on a lined baking tray and repeat steps number 7, 8, and 9.

-- Let them cool on wire rack and store in an air-tight container.
+- Let them cool on a wire rack and store in an air-tight container.

 - Serve these spicy barely crackers with some hot masala chai/coffee.